lnapoli87/HOL3/hands-on-lab.md

     ![](img/fig.09.png)

 <a name="exercise2"></a>
-##Exercise 2: Create a Client class for all operations
+##Exercise 2: Create a Client class for retrieve information and download files
 In this exercise you will create a client class for operations related to Files.
 This class will connect to the **office365-files-sdk**, and will be subclass of **FileClient**.

 ###Task 1 - Create a client class to connect to the o365-files-sdk